independentreserve/dotNetApiClient/README.md

 ###Steps to build

 * Precompiled client dll and sample application can be found in the 'binaries' folder
-* You can comiple both the client and the sample application in Visual Studio 2013 Update 2 or later version
+* You can compile both the client and the sample application in Visual Studio 2013 Update 2 or a later version

 ###Configuring Sample Application

-You need to specify your API Key and API Secret in .NET Sample Application configuration file SampleApplication.exe.config, in the appSettings section.
+You need to specify your API Key and API Secret in .NET Sample Application configuration file 'SampleApplication.exe.config', in the appSettings section.

 ##Need help?